504 Changes in SBA SOP 50 10 8: What Changed on June 1, 2025 – and What It Means for SBA 504 Lending

 Franchise-related guidance is back.
 This means franchise eligibility will now follow a two-phase approach:

-Applicants with a franchise or similar agreement (as defined by the FTC, including fuel supply agreements) must be listed in the SBA Franchise Directory.
+Applicants with a franchise or similar agreement (per FTC definition and including fuel supply) must be listed on the Franchise Directory.

 SOP 50 10 8 brings back the requirement that CDCs evaluate liquidity when analyzing whether a borrower can secure financing from other sources: